lexnederbragt/MBV3070-H19/lab/2_Flow_Control.md

 As you might see, you now get a stop codon in the code.

-Figure out how you can use an if statement inside of the loop to skip over the stop codon.
+Figure out how you can use an if statement inside of the loop to skip over the stop codon, or, for a more challenging exercise, how to stop after the stop codon.
 Hint: instead of focusing on what you do if you see that stop codon, focus on what you do if a codon is not a stop codon.